Cart 0

 The flower puff Bag

-This sweet little bag came about thanks to a deep dive into a Pinterest rabbit hole.
+This sweet little bag sprang into existence, thanks to a deep dive into a Pinterest rabbit hole.
 I was looking for colour inspiration when I stumbled across some beautiful crochet bags adorned with floral motifs—and instantly fell in love!

 I couldn’t get them out of my head, so I did a little stash dive (no small feat with a stash as big as mine!) and pulled together a selection of mostly leftover yarns in 2 select colour families.